-Picture this: an 18 year old girl sitting in her dorm room alone eating green beans from a can for lunch.
+Picture this: an 18 year old girl sitting in her dorm room alone eating a can of green beans for lunch.
 That was me in 2005.
 It wasn’t that I couldn’t monetarily afford to eat more than an 80-cent can of green beans.
 It was that I couldn’t afford the calories.

 In 2008 I completed my first full marathon.
 I was counting every single calorie I was taking in and I was never not hungry.
 Despite doing all of the “right things” I was unhappy with my weight, uncomfortable in my own skin, and frustrated.

 Now it started to make sense.
-So this is why I couldn’t go on vacation and eat like my friends without gaining weight while they remained the same.
+So that was why I couldn’t go on vacation and eat like my friends without gaining weight while they remained the same.
 This is why despite all of my efforts, I still felt uncomfortable and frustrated.
-I also knew that this wasn’t just a hand that I’d been dealt that I had to deal with forever.
-I knew that I had made this happen and that I had to find a way to reverse it.
+I had an inkling that this wasn’t just a hand that I’d been dealt.
+I knew that I had made this happen with all my crazy dieting.

-I swapped distance running and started running interval sprints.
-I maxed out my runs at 2 miles.
-I started lifting weights to gain strength instead of just “toning.”
+I swapped distance running for interval sprints.
+I started lifting weights to gain strength instead of just to “tone.”
 I made sure I was eating more than what I was burning and eventually started listening to my body and its hunger cues instead of tracking calories at all.

 Once my body started to trust me again, I felt much better.
 I didn’t even realize I was low on energy.
 I didn’t know that my body had been trying its best to save its energy stores and prevent me from burning more.

-When I returned home from the resort, all of my old shorts no longer fit me.
-They were too big.
-However, when I got on my home scale I found out that my weight hadn’t really changed much.
+When I returned home from the resort, all of my old shorts no longer fit me– they were too big.
+But here’s the real kicker: when I got on the scale I found out that my weight hadn’t really changed all that much.
 If I didn’t have the hard evidence of my shorts being too large and my increased metabolic rate, I may have thought that the summer was a waste and that I needed to go back to restriction.

 When I started working with clients one-on-one again, I stopped teaching them how to restrict and started to teach them how to fuel their bodies instead.
 I built up my private practice helping people learn how to tune into their bodies’ signals instead of fighting them and shutting them off.
 I encourage my clients to ignore the arbitrary rules of the next latest and greatest diet and learn what works specifically for their physiology and lifestyle.

 I’ve had a client cry tears of joy because I told her that eating regular peanut butter on a daily basis is OK.
-I’ve helped countless people reverse the damage of 1200-calorie starvation diets and finally feel themselves again.
+I’ve helped hundreds of people reverse the damage of 1200-calorie starvation diets and finally feel themselves again.